Sources of Agricultural Finance: Institutional and Non-institutional Finance

 - Easy to obtain a loan: It is easy to obtain a loan as the lenders and borrowers are known to each other.

 - Simple Procedure: Simple procedures are followed for giving loans.
-Very often it is only one oral guarantee. however, a written guarantee required when the loan amount is comparatively large.
+Very often it is only one oral guarantee. however, a written guarantee is required when the loan amount is comparatively large.

-- Easy access: It is easy to access and no formal timing to approach the money lenders traders and landlords.
+- Easy access: It is easy to access and has no formal timing to approach the money lenders traders and landlords.
 Borrowers can obtain a loan at midnight during an emergency.

 The demerit of Non-institutional Credit

 - An exorbitant rate of interest means an extremely high-interest rate is charged by the money lenders and others making the farmers can’t redeem their loans